rpcpool/yellowstone-grpc/README.md

 # Yellowstone Dragon's Mouth - a Geyser based gRPC interface for Solana

 This repo contains a fully functional gRPC interface for Solana.
 It is built around Solana's Geyser interface.
-In this repo we have the plugin as well as sample clients for multiple languages.
+In this repo, we have the plugin and sample clients for multiple languages.

 It provides the ability to get slots, blocks, transactions, and account update notifications over a standardised path.